Vanishing of cohomology and property (T) for groups acting on weighted simplicial complexes: Framework

 \section{Framework}

 Here we introduce a slight generalization of the framework constructed in \cite{BS} and \cite{DJ1}.
-We should note that this generalization was already considered by Wang in \cite{Wang} but for completeness we will prove all the propositions that differ (by a constant) from \cite{BS} and \cite{DJ1}. \\ Throughout this paper $X$ is a simplicial complex of dimension $n$ such that all the links of $X$ are connected and there is a constant integer $ 0 \leq r \leq n-2$ such that all the links of simplices of dimension $r$ are finite.
-Also $\Gamma$ is a locally compact, properly discontinuous, unimodular group of automorphisms of $X$ acting cocompactly on $X$ and $\rho$ is a unitary representation of $\Gamma$ on a complex Hilbert space $H$.
+We should note that this generalization was already considered by Wang in \cite{Wang} but for completeness we will prove all the propositions that differ (by a constant) from those of \cite{BS} and \cite{DJ1}. \\ Throughout this paper $X$ is a $n$-dimensional simplicial complex with the following properties: \begin{enumerate} \item $X$ is pure $n$-dimensional, i.e., every simplex in $X$ is contained in at least one $n$-dimensional simplex. \item X is contractible. \item all the links of $X$ of dimension $>0$ are connected. \item There is a constant integer $ 0 \leq r \leq n-2$ such that all the links of simplices of dimension $r$ are finite. \item $X$ is has a weight function $m$ - see definition \ref{weightedDef} below. \end{enumerate} Also, throughout this paper, $\Gamma$ is a locally compact, unimodular group of automorphisms of $X$ acting cocompactly on $X$ such that for every simplex $\sigma$ of dimension $r$ the stabilizer group of $\sigma$, denoted by $\Gamma_\sigma$, is compact.
+Last, $\rho$ is a unitary representation of $\Gamma$ on a complex Hilbert space $H$.